Btrfs and Snapper

 Prerequisites

 A “rollback” is only supported with Btrfs for the root file system.
 The root file system must be on a single device, in a single partition, and on a single subvolume.
-Directories that are excluded from / snapshots, for example /tmp, can be on separate partitions.
+Directories that are excluded from / snapshots, for example /root, can be on separate partitions.

 Performing a rollback